 Hiring freshers is a common topic for startups.
 That has its reasons.
 After all, startups don’t always need someone with many years of working experience.
 Rather they need someone who is ambitious, driven and wants to prove their skills and potential.
 As a short keyword analysis on Google reveals, many freshers (fresh University graduates) explicitly search for startups hiring freshers.

-Freshers can make for great startup hires because they are eager to show what they can.
-However, when you receive applications by freshers, keep an eye out for the unconventional fresher.
-The kind of graduate that might already have done their own project.
+Freshers can make for great startup hires because they are eager to show their abilities.
+However, when you receive applications by freshers, keep an eye out for the unconventional fresher: The kind of graduate that might already have done their own project.
 Look for entrepreneurial aspirations in their CV.
 Maybe they have been self-employed before?
 Worked while they were studying – not just in classical internships.
 Ask them for their motivation to join a startup.
 Why are they looking into startups instead of corporate careers?

 The Failed Founder

-He lives the startup spirit.
-He has been there, done that.
-He knows the sacrifice, heart sweat and tears.
-He even knows and has experienced the “failure” and frustration of not succeeding with one’s venture.
+The failed founder lives and breathes the startup spirit.
+They’ve been there, done that and are intimately familiar with the sacrifice, heart sweat and tears.
+They even know and have experienced the “failure” and frustration of not succeeding with one’s venture.
 Not frequently but sometimes you might find a “failed founder” that wants to join your startup team.

-More so than in American mentality, Europeans may be cautious to give this guy another chance.
+More so than in American mentality, Europeans may be cautious to give a failed founder another chance.
 In Europe, we too often see somebody who failed once with their company as being a bad entrepreneur.
 The truth is of course however that success studies have revealed time and time again most highly successful startup founders started and crashed a number of ventures before they launched their fortune-making one.

 Working with a failed founder can be a massively enriching and valuable experience.
 You literally have someone on your team that might have gone through many of the things already that you are still about to experience.
 What a treasure!

 The vast majority of “failed founders” go back to corporate jobs after their one-time-venture-adventure.
 It’s only the passionate and driven entrepreneur-types that keep coming back.
-Be careful of course to have the failed-founder stay in his employee role and not become a co-founder – unless you want to put him there.
+Be careful of course to have the failed-founder stay in their employee role and not become a co-founder – unless that is what you desire.

-The failed founder knows what he is getting himself into.
+The failed founder knows what they are getting themselves into.
 You won’t have to worry about employee retention in your startup with this one.